FreeRADIUS/wiki.freeradius.org/modules/Rlm_python.md

 #### Writing the code
 Just a quick sidestep.
 To make the user authenticate with password 'Hello', we need to add the attribute `Cleartext-Password` with value 'Hello' to the config list.
 The give the user some feedback, we can add the `Reply-Message` attribute to the reply list.

 Let's construct the reply tuples first.
-Below the line `print p`, add the following two lines:
+In the method `authorize`, below the line `print p`, add the following two lines:

     reply = ( ('Reply-Message', 'Hello from rlm_python'), )
     config = ( ('Cleartext-Password', 'hello'), )